synewmark/COM3610-Assignment3/README.md

 # Running Instructions
 To run our code one must first execute "cd src/main/java/" and then run "java edu.yu.os.Shell <FAT32 FILE_PATH>".

+# Challenges
+- Initially had issues leanring the proccess and math logic on how to access and go through file systems.
+In particular one major difficulty was "cd ..".
+In particular, the fact that the cluster # for ".." from a directory just below root is 0 and not 2 was a major source of headaches.